 workingDirectory property

-An invocation object MAY contain a property named workingDirectory whose value is a string containing the fully qualified path name of the directory in which the analysis tool was invoked.
+An invocation object MAY contain a property named workingDirectory whose value is an artifactLocation object (§3.4) specifying the fully qualified path name of the process’s working directory (a directory that the operating system associates with the process, with respect to which the operating system interprets relative file paths).

 NOTE: Absolute path names can reveal information that might be sensitive.